Finkelstein & Partners, LLP

 - Falling because of unsafe conditions in a facility

 Several types of injuries can result in someone losing their life.
 A poor decision on someone else’s part could result in your losing someone in your life.
-At Finkelstein & Partners, LLP, we work to ensure the responsible parties are identified and will work tirelessly to try to ensure they are held financially accountable for their negligent conduct.
+At Finkelstein & Partners, LLP, our wrongful death attorneys work tirelessly to ensure the responsible parties are identified and that they are held financially accountable for their negligent conduct.

 Insurance Company Adjusters and Wrongful Death Claims